196 East Commerce Street

 Bridgeton, NJ 08302

-The PDVA establishes unique and expedited procedures for police, prosecutors and courts responding to allegations of domestic violence.
-This includes the entry of a restraining order against the accused initially and usually without providing the accused with notice or an opportunity to respond.
-If a judge grants such an order based on credible allegations by the alleged victim, it will typically prohibit the accused from having any contact with the alleged victim, directly or indirectly, among other possible limitations on the accused’s rights.
+The Prevention of Domestic Violence Act establishes unique and expedited procedures for police, prosecutors and judges to respond to allegations of domestic violence.
+This includes the entry of a restraining order against the abuser right away, and usually without providing the abuser with notice or an opportunity to respond.
+If a judge issues a domestic violence restraining order based on credible allegations from a victim, the order will immediately prohibit the abuser from having any contact with the victim, directly or indirectly, and will generally contain other prohibitions as well.

 Don’t let your rights be jeopardized.